Non-international armed conflicts in the Central African Republic

-Central African Republic is involved in a number of non-international armed conflicts against a wide array of rebel groups, in particualr ex-Séléka and anti-Balaka groups.
-The government is supported by United Nations Multidimensional Integrated Mission (MINUSCA) and previously by France in its efforts to bring peace and stability throughout the country.
+Central African Republic (CAR) is involved in a number of non-international armed conflicts against a wide array of non-state actors, in particular ex-Séléka and anti-Balaka groups.
+The government is supported by United Nations Multidimensional Integrated Mission (MINUSCA), Rwanda, Wagner group, and previously by France in its efforts to bring peace and stability throughout the country.
 There are also parallel non-international armed conflicts between different armed groups.

 There are multiple and overlapping non-international armed conflicts taking place in Central African Republic.

 - The Government of Central African Republic, which took over from the transitional government set up pursuant to the coup d’état by the leader of the Séléka armed group in 2013.
 It is involved in non-international armed conflicts against a wide array of rebel groups, including the anti-Balaka armed group and the ex-Séléka armed groups, namely groups that splintered from the Séléka armed group coalition.
 There are also parallel non-international armed conflicts due to the infighting between various armed groups.

 - The United Nations Multidimensional Integrated Mission in Central African Republic (MINUSCA), rehatted from African-led International Support Mission in September 2014, supports the government in stabilizing the country, expanding governmental control outside the capital, and securing main humanitarian and trade routes.
 Recently, the degree of violence between MINUSCA and a number of armed groups reached the threshold required for a non-international armed conflict.